Your end of spring to-do list

 Before spring ends and the worst of the heat arrives, take some time to prepare your garden for a successful summer, writes Angie Roach.

 We know there’s a neverending to-do list when it comes to gardening, but breaking it up into seasonal tasks always helps.
-And that’s what we’ve done here: a set of jobs to be done before the heat hits.
+And that’s what we’ve done here: a set of jobs to be done in spring before the heat hits.

 Clear out the weeds